AdobeDocs/experience-platform.en/help/query-service/data-governance/overview.md

 ## Data hygiene

 "Data hygiene" refers to the process of repairing or removing data that may be outdated, inaccurate, incorrectly formatted, duplicated, or incomplete.
 It is important to ensure adequate data hygiene along every step of the data's journey and even from the initial data storage location.
-In Adobe Experience Platform Query Service, this is either the data lake or the data warehouse.
+In Query Service, this is either the data lake or the data warehouse.

 It is necessary to assign an identity to a derived dataset to allow their management by the [!DNL Data Hygiene] service.
 Conversely, when you create aggregated data on an accelerated data store, the aggregated data cannot be used to derive the original data.
 As a result of this data aggregation, the need to raise data hygiene requests is eliminated. == THIS APPEARS TO BE A PRIVACY USE CASE NAD NOT DATA HYGEINE ++  this is confusing.